 Expression of PTSD and Comorbidity

 Findings generally indicate that PTSD is experienced similarly for women and men.
-For example, a recent study (16) found that female and male OEF/OIF Veterans were about equally likely to report a variety of different symptoms of PTSD on a widely used self-report measure of PTSD, the PTSD Checklist (PCL).
-Another study that examined differences in the latent structure of PTSD as a function of both gender and trauma type, also failed to identify substantial gender differences (17).
+For example, one study (31) that examined reporting on a DSM-IV PTSD measure found that women and men OEF/OIF Veterans were about equally likely to report a variety of different symptoms of PTSD on a widely used self-report measure of PTSD, the PTSD Checklist (PCL).
+Another more recent study found that women and men with probable PTSD reported similarly on 18 out of 20 items in a DSM-5 measure of PTSD (32).

-Although women and men may experience PTSD similarly, the broader literature indicates that women are more likely to report co-occurring internalizing disorders like anxiety and depression and men are more likely to reporting externalizing disorders, like substance abuse (9,18).
+Although women and men may experience PTSD similarly, the broader literature indicates that women are more likely to report co-occurring internalizing disorders like anxiety and depression and men are more likely to report externalizing disorders like substance abuse (7,12,33,34).
 Thus, it is likely that these differences would also be observed among individuals with PTSD.
-Consistent with this perspective, there is some evidence that women with PTSD are more likely to have comorbid mood and anxiety disorders and less likely to have comorbid substance use disorders (SUDs) compared with men (19).
-While findings indicate that PTSD is also associated with adverse changes in physical health status, little evidence is yet available regarding unique effects of PTSD on physical health for women (20).
-One study that did address this question found similar relationships between PTSD and physical symptoms for women and men (21).
+Consistent with this perspective, there is some evidence that women with PTSD are more likely to have comorbid mood and anxiety disorders and less likely to have comorbid substance use disorders (SUDs) compared with men (20,35-38).
+Although findings indicate that PTSD is also associated with adverse changes in physical health status, to date evidence suggests that PTSD is likely to have similar effects on physical health for women and men (39), as documented in a study of military Veterans that found similar relationships between PTSD and physical symptoms for women and men (40).

 Treatment Seeking and Treatment Effectiveness